 Christian Slater does his best "Jack Nicholson" slant in an effort to put some edge into this bad boy/good girl teenage love affair.

 And back before Winona was stealing clothing accessories from major department stores,

 she was stealing our hearts on the big screen as one of the major 'it" girls of 80's cinema.

 Heathers is a film with a touch of romance, a touch of dark comedy, a touch of satire, and a whole lot of death for any girls named Heather.

 that will either touch your heart or make you reach into your pocket with the hope that you'll have at least two dollars in there.

 To be totally honest, the primary reason this movie is on this list is because, personally, I think that Diane Franklin in this film looks just about as cute as any woman could possibly be.

-Working Girl proves that when it comes to career ascension, office politics, straight or crooked, affect the female side as much as the male.
+Working Girl is a story that proves that when it comes to career ascension, the office politics that are usually involved, whether they be straight or crooked, affect the female side as much as the male.
 More so if the female is wearing a skirt, since it's usually best not to reveal one's unmentionable secrets when climbing the corporate ladder.